 Below is a sample contract for a community garden.
 Information in brackets is to be determined by individual gardens, as appropriate for their use.

-Looking for other resources to help your community garden?
+Looking for additional resources to help your community garden?
 Here is a list of outside links that cover a range of topics, with a special focus on help for non-profits and charity organizations.

-Everyone can be involved in community gardening, no matter their age or physical or mental ability!
-Below is a set of resources that you can use to help make your garden and programs universally accessible to all people.
+Everyone can be involved in community gardening, no matter who they are!
+Below is a set of resources that you can use to help make your garden and programs universally accessible to all people, including seniors and people with varying levels of ability.